StefanTodoran/crates-craters/README.md

 * Look into ways to have level sharing server
 * Rework how levels are marked as default?
 * Improve VirtualizedList performance especially as content length increases
+* Better way to do local level storage (read from file?)